-LEAP Leaders is unique learning opportunity for health system leaders and administrators looking to improve access to palliative care and integrate palliative care into the health systems and services they lead.
+LEAP™ Leaders is a unique learning opportunity for health system leaders and administrators looking to improve access to palliative care and integrate palliative care into the health systems and services they lead.

 Who is it for?

-LEAP Leaders is a unique learning opportunity for health care leaders, administrators, and policymakers.
+LEAP™ Leaders is a unique learning opportunity for health care leaders, administrators, and policymakers.
 The course is designed for leaders at all leadership levels and applicable to many different settings of care.
-LEAP Leaders may also be useful for postgraduate learners in fields such as health services management and leadership.
+LEAP™ Leaders may also be useful for postgraduate learners in fields such as health services management and leadership.

-- Consists of 10 interactive, self-learning online modules completed at your own pace and two live webinars; approximately 25 – 30 hours of work in total.
+- Consists of 10 interactive, self-learning online modules completed over a six-month period and at your own pace plus two live webinars; approximately 25 to 30 hours of work in total.

-- Part 1 focuses on learning about what palliative care is, why it is needed (at both a generalist- and specialist-level), who provides it, and the impact on patients and the health care system.
+- Part 1 focuses on what palliative care is, why it is needed (at both a generalist- and specialist-level), who provides it, and the impact on patients and the health care system.